The Grammar Page

 Imprimir impreso printed

-Some Past Participles need accent marks because they have stems which end in a vowel.
+Some Past Participles need accent marks because they are Er or Ir verbs which have stems ending in a vowel.

-These Past Participles are formed according to the regular pattern but need accent marks to keep their original pronunciation since the "i" is a weak vowel.
+These Past Participles are formed according to the regular pattern but need an accent mark on the poodle "i" to keep the "i" sound of "ido."
+Without an accent mark, the "i" would form a dipthong with the stronger vowel.

 Infinitive